 |Data Science Functions||These functions provide distribution probability, correlation, profiling, and frequency calculations such as those commonly used for statistical analysis and machine learning.
 For more information, see Additional Data Science Functions (Preview).||

 |Geospatial Functions||These functions offer advanced capabilities for developing large scale location intelligence and geospatial applications.
 For more information, see Additional Geospatial Functions (Preview).||

 |Apache Arrow Functions||

 This collection of user-defined service functions supports the Arrow Flight protocol for Apache Arrow integration with leading ML and other Big Data Ecosystems including Python Pandas, Spark MLLIB and Google Tensorflow, Cassandra, Kudu, and Hadoop.
 For more information, see Apache Arrow Functions (Preview).

 |Data on Demand||The Data on Demand service generates Open Data Protocol (OData)-based feeds that can be used to access data programmatically via a RESTful API or from third-party business intelligence tools.
 The service is available in the AnzoGraph Frontend Container.
 For more information, see Accessing Data Using OData Protocol (Preview).||

 |Data Toolkit||The Data Toolkit service is a flexible and configurable interface that enables AnzoGraph to connect to upstream data sources and query data or extract, load, and transform the data.
 For more information, see Connecting to Sources with the Graph Data Interface (Preview).||

 The main selection criteria for choosing deployment options, as well as the associated server sizing and scaling, starts with the analytic applications you intend to use with AnzoGraph.
 Consider the data sources and size of the data you plan to load as well as your query performance requirements.
-For more information, see Server and Cluster Sizing and Capacity Planning Guidelines.
+For more information, see Sizing Guidelines for In-Memory Storage.